Malaria and Health Risks in Tanzania for Safari Travelers

 Other Health Risks

-We recommend consulting your doctor for advice on safe and healthy travel.
+We recommend consulting your doctor for advice on safe and healthy travel before your Tanzania safari.

 As an additional resource, we suggest visiting the U.S. Centers for Disease Control and Prevention (CDC) website, specifically the section on Tanzania, including Zanzibar.